jaideepkekre/MediBot/README.md

 # MediBot
 An Chatbot based expert system to assist doctors improve screening of patients and diagnosis .

+# Runnable environment

+For maintaining consistency of packages across computers, these steps must be followed:

+* Install virtualenv with `pip install virtualenv`.
+* `cd` into the MediBot directory.
+* Activate virtualenv with `source medibot_env/bin/activate`.
+* Run whatever code you want.
+* New libraries etc MUST be installed through this.

 #Date : 2 JAN 2016
 ## Conventions